dontslamthedoor/dontslamthedoor/README.md

 - 🤓 I study Information Systems at Southern Connecicut State University.
 AWS and VMware technologies are interests of mine.
 - ⌨️ I am exploring Go
 - 🌱 I like plants!
-- 💞️ I’m looking to collaborate on anything that's a challenge
+- 💞️ I’m looking to collaborate on designing and developing and programming, especially cloud IAAC
 - 📫 Reach me at frog.whale@mailfence.com
 - 😄 Pronouns: He or Him